Loller Clock Restoration Complete!

 Congratulations to the Millbrook Society and the Borough of Hatboro on the restoration of the 1811 Isaiah Lukens Clock in Loller Academy!
-The event will be commemorated on New Year's Eve 2015 as the final event of Hatboro's Tricentennial with a clock rededication ceremony at 6:00 P.M.
-Following the ceremony there will be a professional fireworks display scheduled to begin at 7:00 P.M.
+The event was commemorated on New Year's Eve 2015 as the final event of Hatboro's Tricentennial with a clock rededication ceremony at 6:00 P.M.

 Congratulations to the Millbrook Society and the Borough of Hatboro on the restoration of the 1811 Isaiah Lukens Clock in Loller Academy!
 The event will be commemorated on New Year's Eve 2015 as the final event of Hatboro's Tricentennial with a clock rededication ceremony at 6:00 PM followed by professional fireworks at 7:00 PM.

 The restoration was led by Keith Winship of

 Loller Academy was built in 1811 with funds donated by the estate of Robert Loller.(1740-1808).
 Loller was an educator and a patriot, having fought at Trenton, Princeton, and Germantown.
 He was elected to the Continental Congress and helped draft the Pennsylvania Commonwealth Constitution.
 Col Loller and another neighbor, Dr Archibald MacLean Jr, were given the task of inventorying the possessions of

 The school was opened after Loller's death, closed shortly after the Civil War, and again became a state school 60 years later.